rly/PoGo-Raid-Organizer/README.md

 ## Automatic Actions

 - Listens to channel (default name: "huntrbot") for raid announcements by the GymHuntrBot.
+- Deletes raid channels after the raid time has passed.
 - Deletes inactive raid channels (default inactivity time: 2 hours), checking periodically (default: every 5 minutes).
 - Shortens Pokemon names and location names when forming the name of a new raid channel.